-The Caja Del Rio Landfill is continuing the construction of its next solid waste disposal cell, Cell 5B.
-A total of 25 successful blast events occurred from October 7, 2013, to February 21, 2014, were required to create space for liner construction, which cost $1.6M.
+The Caja Del Rio Landfill continues to fill its latest solid waste disposal cell, Cell 5B.
+A total of 25 blast events from October 7, 2013, to February 21, 2014, were required to create space for liner construction, which cost $1.6M.
 Seismic monitors at various locations verified that the blasting activity created no potential for property damage to the landfill’s neighbors.
 Approximately 279,000 cubic yards of basalt rock was excavated and removed at a cost of $7.19 per yard.